How to Become a Millionaire from Nothing: A Step-by-Step Guide

 - Work a second job or “side hustle”

-Increasing your income will not only allow you to destroy debt more quickly, but it will also help you build wealth faster!
+This may seem obvious, but increasing your income will not only allow you to destroy debt more quickly, but it will also help you build wealth faster!

 If you are making $70,000 a year you will be able to save $14,000 a year—assuming a 20% savings rate.